 Which bikepacking frame materials are the strongest and most durable?

-When we looked at the most durable bike frame material, it was clear that titanium is the most durable bike frame material overall, it is resistant to rust, has the second-highest tensile strength of the materials that are used to make bike frames, and is the least prone to cracking of all bike frame materials.
+When we looked at the most durable bike frame materials, it was clear that titanium is the most durable bike frame material overall, it is resistant to rust, has the second-highest tensile strength of the materials that are used to make bike frames, and is the least prone to cracking of all bike frame materials.
 If you are looking for bike frame durability above all else, titanium should be the frame material you choose.

 Steel is the next best alternative when it comes to durability, steel is the second most resistant to cracks, and has the added benefits of being easy to repair if you are planning a long-distance bikepacking trip, as well as being more flexible than titanium and so offering a more comfortable ride.
 The main disadvantage of steel over titanium is that steel is prone to rust, so you need to ensure you properly maintain your bike if you are taking it on a long bikepacking trip.